 Using Word’s ‘Insert Caption’ and ‘Cross Reference’ feature would prevent these mistakes happening.

-Thank you for the guidance, I have used words insert caption and cross reference to ensure that the figures and tables match up and are in order now.
-I was unaware of this before so I appreciate the feedback and have taken it on board.
+Thank you for the guidance.
+I have used MS Word's 'Insert Caption' and 'Cross-Reference' features to ensure that the figures and tables align correctly.
+Both tables and figures in the thesis have been checked carefully to ensure that they match to the correct figure/table and that they are ordered correctly.

 There were some recycled examples relating to particular features of populism.
 E.g., Morales’ dress.
 These should be replaced with different examples to avoid repetition.

 When re-reading the thesis, I have been mindful of recycled or copied examples.
-Furthermore, I have removed the double use of Morale’s dress chompa to avoid such repetition.
-The only reference to chompa now is in the state of the art section on the populist style on p.
-32.
+Furthermore, I removed the double use of Morale’s dress chompa to avoid such repetition.
+The only reference to chompa now is in the “state of the art” section on the populist style on p.
+31.

 Referencing formatting needs to be fixed: